meiyi1986/vuw-ecco/content/authors/001yimei/_index.md

 # Username (this should match the folder name)
 authors:
-  - yimei
+  - 001yimei

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Professor
+role: Group Coordinator, Associate Professor

 # Organizations/Affiliations
 organizations: